Computation of CSRS and FERS Benefits

 If you leave survivors who qualify for a survivor annuity, any unpaid annuity accrued to date of death is payable immediately.
 A lump-sum death benefit may be payable later if, when the survivors’ annuities end, the total annuity paid to you and the survivors is less than your contributions to the retirement fund.
 If you leave no survivors who can qualify for a survivor annuity, a lump-sum death benefit consisting of the annuity accrued to date of death is generally payable immediately.

-Order of Beneficiaries—A lump-sum death benefit is payable to the person or persons indicated below:
+Order of Beneficiaries—A lump-sum death benefit is payable:

 Applying for Retirement and Survivor Benefits